Komodo (island): People

-Komodo has a human population of over two thousand, spread out over the island and in the main Komodo village.
-The native population of Komodo, the Komodo people, has been extinct since the 1980s.
-The present day people of the island are descendants of former convicts who were exiled to Komodo and who have mixed with Bugis from Sulawesi.
+Komodo had a population of about 1,800 at the 2020 census, spread out over the island and in the main Komodo village.
+The native population, the Komodo people, has been extinct since the 1980s.
+The island's present-day residents are descendants of former convicts who were exiled to Komodo and who have mixed with Bugis from Sulawesi.
 The population is primarily adherents of Islam but there are also Christian and Hindu congregations.

 Ecology

 Komodo is part of the Lesser Sundas deciduous forests ecoregion.
-The island is also a popular destination for diving and it has been included into the controversial New7Wonders of Nature list since November 11, 2011.
+The island is also a popular destination for diving and it has been included into the controversial New 7 Wonders of Nature list since November 11, 2011.

 Fauna

 The Komodo dragon, the world's largest living lizard, takes its name from the island.
 A type of monitor lizard, it inhabits Komodo Island and some of the smaller surrounding islands, as well as part of western Flores.
 Javan deer also inhabit the island, though they are not native.
-Other animals include water buffalo, banded pigs, civets, cockatoo and macaques.
+Other animals include water buffalo, banded pigs, civets, cockatoos and macaques.

-Pink beach

-Komodo contains a beach with "pink" sand, one of only seven in the world.
-The sand appears pink because it is a mixture of white sand combined with red sand, formed from pieces of Foraminifera.

 2020 closure

 In April 2019, Indonesian authorities announced a plan to close Komodo Island to tourism for a limited period to allow for conservation efforts amid concerns over animal-smuggling.
-In July 2019, it was confirmed that the island would be closed as from the beginning of 2020.
-In September 2019, the park attracted further controversy when tourists complained that their guides were encouraging 'selfies' with Komodo dragons.
+In July 2019, it was confirmed that the island would be closed from the beginning of 2020.
+In September 2019, the park attracted further controversy when tourists complained that their guides were encouraging them to take selfies with Komodo dragons.
 The Governor of Nusa Tenggara Timur province, Viktor Laiskodat, said that a budget of Rp 100 billion (around $US 7.2 million) would be provided to support the conservation program.
 The plan is controversial: Governor Laiskodat has suggested that an expensive entrance fee be charged to foreign tourists while local villagers who live on Komodo Island are worried about the possible loss of income.